 Fortunately, the short answer is no!
 The most common types of goitrogenic foods are cruciferous vegetables, such as cabbage, kale, broccoli, and Brussels sprouts.

-These foods are nutrient powerhouses serving as excellent sources of vitamin C, potassium, folic acid, vitamin B6, calcium, and magnesium.
+These foods are nutrient powerhouses serving as excellent sources of vitamin C, potassium, folate, vitamin B6, calcium, and magnesium.

 Several studies have been conducted on cruciferous vegetables and their anti-cancer compounds.
 Due to their high nutrient density, completely eliminating foods in this family would not be a good idea.